northle/docs/src/docs/basics/views.md

 ```
 :::

-This statement will render `./partials/content.html` template inside `<main />` tag.
+This statement will render `./partials/content.html` template inside the `<main>` tag.

 ### `token`

 For every user session Northle generates a unique token to protect your application from [Cross-Site Request Forgery](https://en.wikipedia.org/wiki/Cross-site_request_forgery) attacks.

-Anytime you define HTML forms with method other than `GET` and `HEAD`, you have to add a hidden field containing generated token.
-Otherwise, you won't be able to pass the form and you'll get `419` error.
+Anytime you define HTML forms with method other than `GET` and `HEAD`, you need to add a hidden field containing generated token.
+Otherwise, you won't be able to pass the form and you'll get the `419 Invalid Token` error.

 To add the token field just use the `[token]` directive: